Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 Nx (v17+)

-Configure workspace runners to match your Nx Workspace Architecture.
+Configure the workspace runner to match your Nx Workspace Architecture.

 {